briangordon/briangordon.github.com/_posts/2019-12-11-docker-dev-env.md

 <br />
 ### Operation

 In order to remote into your server, download and install the freeware [NoMachine Enterprise Client](https://www.nomachine.com/product&p=NoMachine%20Enterprise%20Client).
 Create a new connection, selecting the NX protocol (the freeware version of the server software doesn't support SSH) and entering the relevant hostname or IP address.
-You can select "Use UDP communication for multimedia data."
+You can select "Use UDP communication for multimedia data" if you change the port to 4000.

 The Dockerfile copies your server's `.ssh/authorized_keys` into `~/.nx/config/authorized.crt` but I was unable to get key-based authentication to work (connections fail if `EnableNXClientAuthentication` is `1` and [this guy's fix](https://forums.nomachine.com/topic/nxclientauthentication-fails) doesn't work for me) so password-based authentication is left enabled.
 Use a strong password if you expose this to the internet!